-General and Administrative costs for the 2018 Quarter were \$5,824,132 compared to \$3,131,335 during the 2017 Quarter, an increase of \$2,692,797 or 86%.
-Aspen University general and administrative costs which are included in the above amount represented 46% of Aspen University revenues for the 2018 Quarter, while USU general and administrative costs equaled 111% of USU revenues during the 2018 Quarter.
-Aspen University's increase in general and administrative costs as a percentage of revenue was primarily a result of sequentially increasing the enrollment center by 10 people and adding 30 academic operations personnel.
+General and administrative costs for the 2018 Quarter were \$6,210,411 compared to \$3,166,391 during the 2017 Quarter, an increase of \$3,044,020 or 96%.
+Aspen University general and administrative costs which are included in the above amount represented 48% of Aspen University revenues for the 2018 Quarter.
+Aspen University's increase in general and administrative costs was primarily a result of increasing the enrollment center and academic operations personnel to support increased enrollment.
+USU general and administrative costs equaled 101% of USU revenues during the 2018 Quarter.
+There were no USU costs in the 2017 Quarter since we acquired it on December 1, 2017.

-Aspen Group, Inc. general and administrative costs for the 2018 quarter which is included in the above amount equaled approximately \$1.64 million, including corporate employees in the NY corporate office, IT, rent, non-cash AGI stock based compensation, and professional fees (legal, accounting, and IR).
+AGI general and administrative costs for the 2018 Quarter which are included in the above amount equaled approximately \$1.54 million, including corporate employees in the NY corporate office, IT, rent, non-cash AGI stock based compensation, and professional fees (legal, accounting, and IR).